Following Nelsonís Footsteps Part 1

 Vice-Admiral Horatio Nelson, 1st Viscount Nelson

-Trafalgar Square is without doubt Londonís most famous square.
+Trafalgar Square is, without doubt, Londonís most famous square.
 It is also one of the most instantly recognisable places in the world.
 It has seen rallies, demonstrations, riots, celebrations and more recently the place where thousands gathered to find out if Paris or London was to be chosen to host the 2012 Olympic Games.
-The statue perched 170 feet (52 m) above the London skyline, standing higher than any of the kings and queens of England, hand on sword and looking across to Admiralty Arch, down The Mall to where Nelsonís fleet can be seen above the lamp-posts.
-Nelsonís column attracts thousands each and every day of the year, yet the statue on top is of a commoner whose birthplace is hidden in one of the remotest parts of the English countryside, with very few signposts (I only found one, eventually, opposite his birthplace) a far cry from the congested square where his effigy stands.
+The statue perched 170 feet (52 m) above the London skyline, standing higher than any of the kings and queens of England, hand on the sword and looking across to Admiralty Arch, down The Mall to where Nelsonís fleet can be seen above the lamp-posts.
+Nelsonís column attracts thousands each and every day of the year, yet the statue on top is a commoner whose birthplace is hidden in one of the remotest parts of the English countryside, with very few signposts (I only found one, eventually, opposite his birthplace) a far cry from the congested square where his effigy stands.
 Driving along deserted country lanes, without a soul anywhere to ask for directions, remarkably I did eventually find it, with its modest plaque inset into a brick wall, confirming to me that this was indeed the birthplace of Britainís most famous and heroic Lord, Horatio Nelson.

 Burnham Thorpe - Nelson's Birthplace